-Dr. Anand Indrapal Kamavisdar Karbhal (Member from DST)
+Dr Indrapal Karbhal (Member)

 The course aims to equip students with a deep understanding of advanced algebraic concepts, particularly in groups and field theory, and empower them to apply this knowledge to solve mathematical problems and engage with higher-level algebraic research.
-To develop various processes/skills e.g. observation, discussion, explanation, experimentation, logical reasoning, through interaction with immediate surroundings, develop sensitivity for the natural, physical and human resources in the immediate environment.
+To develop various processes/skills e.g. observation, discussion, explanation, experimentation, logical reasoning, through interaction with immediate surroundings. develop sensitivity for the natural, physical and human resources in the immediate environment.